 Within the Aerospace, Defence & Energy (ADE) business, our customers think and operate globally and increasingly expect Bodycote to service them in the same way.
 Consequently, the ADE business is organised globally.
-This gives Bodycote a notable advantage as the only thermal processing company with a global footprint and knowledge of operating in all of the world's key manufacturing areas.
-A number of Bodycote's most important customers fall within the compass of ADE and Bodycote intends to continue to leverage its unique market position to increase revenues in these market sectors.
-The business incorporates the Group's activities in hot isostatic pressing and surface technology as well as the relevant heat treatment services, encompassing 63 facilities in total.
+This gives Bodycote a notable advantage as the only thermal processing company with a global footprint and an understanding of operating in all of the world's key manufacturing areas.
+A number of Bodycote's multinational customers fall within the compass of ADE and Bodycote intends to continue to leverage its unique market position to increase revenues in these market sectors.
+The business incorporates the Group's activities in hot isostatic pressing and surface technology as well as the relevant heat treatment services, encompassing 60 facilities in total.

-Revenues for the ADE business were £263.0m in 2014 compared to £261.8m in 2013, an increase of 0.5% (5.4% at constant exchange rates).
+Revenues for the ADE business were £243.5m in 2015 compared to £263.0m in 2014, a decrease of 7.4% (8.1% decrease at constant exchange rates).
 Overall, revenues from the commercial aerospace sector remained solid but there have been significantly varying levels of demand in different OEM supply chains.
-Some have focused on significant destocking, while others have had robust growth on the back of new engine series and airframes.
+Some have focused on significant destocking, while others have delivered good growth on the back of new engine series and airframes.
 Defence demand has been subdued, resulting in further modest declines in revenue.
-In energy there has been a mixed picture.
-Requirements for industrial gas turbine have softened as the year progressed, especially in North America.
-Onshore oil & gas revenues grew strongly as the destocking seen in 2013, following the substantial decline in US gas prices, ended.
-The Group recorded strong growth in subsea revenues driven by increased uptake of the Group's HIP PF technology.
+Demand in the energy sector and particularly the oil & gas sector, has been very weak.
+Oil & gas revenues have been most depressed in North American heat treatment and in both the USA and the UK for Surface Technology.
+Declines in HIP PF have been less severe, despite a number of delays to subsea projects, as customers continue to convert to HIP PF from forgings.

-In 2014, the Group added capacity in a number of facilities, including a new large furnace for aerospace aluminium heat treatments in California, USA, upgraded vacuum heat treatment capability in France and additional high pressure HIP capacity in Massachusetts, USA.
-In the coming year it is expected that capital expenditure will be slightly above depreciation as further capacity and capability are added to support continuing growth in the Group's high value activities.
+In 2015, the Group added capacity in a number of facilities, including installation of a new high pressure HIP in the USA.
+In addition initial works have been undertaken to establish a new aerospace focused facility in South East Poland.
+In the coming year it is expected that capital expenditure will be slightly above depreciation as further capacity and capability are added to support anticipated growth in the Group's Specialist Technologies and other high-value offerings.

 Organisation and people

-Order books for commercial aerospace OEMs remain strong, but notable destocking at certain OEMs and their supply chains is expected to continue during 2015.
-If the oil price remains at current levels we expect demand from this sector to weaken as the year progresses.
-Defence markets are expected to remain soft.
-Despite this, Bodycote expects to be able to continue to capitalise on its world leading position in ADE and again outperform the market.
+Order books for commercial aerospace OEMs remain strong, and destocking at certain OEMs and their supply chains is expected to be completed at some point in 2016.
+We anticipate no near term improvement in the oil & gas sector.
+Defence markets are expected to be stable.
+Bodycote believes it will continue to capitalise on its world leading position in the aerospace, defence and energy markets.

 - Headline operating profit is reconciled to operating profit in note 2 to the financial statements.
 Bodycote plants do not exclusively supply services to customers of a given market sector (see note 2 to the financial statements).